 sudo scutil --set ComputerName

 Copy and Use the Below command to Apply a new Name to your Mac computer,

 sudo scutil --set ComputerName <new computer name>

-Suppose you want to change your Mac’s computer name to iMac24; then, you will have to type the command –
+Suppose you want to change your Mac’s computer name to iMacoffice; then, you will have to type the command –

 Step.
-3→ Enter your MacBook’s login ID and password when asked to verify that it is you who wants to change Mac’s computer name.
+3→ Enter your Mac’s login ID password when asked to verify that you want to change Mac’s computer name.

 The process explained above will change your MacBook’s computer name to whatever input you feed after the “ComputerName” text in the command.
 You can verify that the computer name has been changed by going to the sharing pane of your MacBook.